ANNOUNCEMENT: Atlantique View Resort joins the Ascend Hotel Collection - Dominica News Online

 The Atlantique View Resort is proud to join the Ascend Hotel Collection, a portfolio of independent resort, historic and boutique hotels by Choice Hotels International, Inc.

-Memorable adventures and experiences abound in this real-life never-land of lush landscapes, savage forests and pristine grandeur, evident in multiple sites like Dominica’s renowned Boiling Lake, the world’s 2 nd largest, the sulphur springs, and the remarkable waterfalls.
+Memorable adventures and experiences abound in this real-life never-land of lush landscapes, savage forests and pristine grandeur, evident in multiple sites like Dominica’s renowned Boiling Lake, the world’s second largest, the sulphur springs, and the remarkable waterfalls.

-By 2004, gnawed persistently by his obsession to construct a hotel property in the Anse de Mai community of his childhood, Williams undertook concrete and methodical steps toward achieving his burning objective, by returning to his native land, the 1 st step in activating his Dominican Dream .
+By 2004, gnawed persistently by his obsession to construct a hotel property in the Anse de Mai community of his childhood, Williams undertook concrete and methodical steps toward achieving his burning objective, by returning to his native land, the first step in activating his Dominican Dream.
 Thus, in 2010, after 24 years of incubation in New York, Williams defied the ultimate challenge, by literally carving Atlantique View Resort , a veritable castle-on-a-hill, out of the craggy hillside.
 To everyone’s dismay, Williams remained undaunted, since quality, atypical construction was indeed his core passion.

 Atlantique View Resort was born.
 Finally.
 In 2013.